 And, as my primary school Maths teacher, Mr Scown, used to say: ‘You don’t plan to fail, you fail to plan.’

-And when it comes to planning change in schools, leaders are generally good at planning the WHAT, but too often fail to strategically plan the HOW.
+When it comes to planning change in schools, leaders are generally good at planning the WHAT, but too often fail to strategically plan the HOW.

 In a bid to stop the spread of the noxious ‘lack-of-strategic-planning’ weed, let’s look at 3 common mistakes leaders make when leading change in schools: